bigmlcom/python/docs/index.rst

 ---------

-Remote ensembles can also be used locally through the ``Ensemble`` object.
+Remote ensembles can also be used locally through the ``Ensemble`` class.
 The simplest way to access an existing ensemble and using it to predict locally is

 ::